Like my content? Sign up to get occasional emails about new blog posts and other content.

 TIP: Avoid emitting events in templates.
 Move the logic to the script tag.

 1. Name the method that emits the event the same as the event name.
-If you are doing $emit('submit'), you could name the method that calls this submit, too.
+If you are doing $emit('submit')

 The one you choose isn't really important; having a convention is generally a good thing, though.